MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 ### Missing Platform Features

-- Only C# and C++/WinRT are supported at this time
 - No support for Xbox
 - No support for HoloLens
 - No support for windowed popups